elunna/nerfhack-changelog/README.md

 * They now deal 2d6 vs small monsters and 2d8 vs large

 #### Slings
-* Projectiles receive a powerful strength bonus when using slings (xnh)
+* Projectiles receive a strength bonus when using slings (xnh).
+However, this bonus is 3/4'th what is normally granted.
 * Gem class projectiles do minimal damage vs thick-skinned monsters
 * Launching gem class projectiles from slings has the potential to instakill H